Our 5th flag - Biodiversity

-As we enter into our final year to apply for our Biodiversity flag, the Green – Schools Committee would like to thank Mr. O’Connor, teachers, SNAs, Tony our caretaker, Chris in the office and former 6th Class committee members for all their help and support.
+The Green – Schools Committee would like to thank Mr. O’Connor, teachers, SNAs, Tony our caretaker, Chris in the office and former 6th Class committee members for all their help and support towards achieving this award.
 We would also like to acknowledge all those who have and continue to give so freely of their time to help create and maintain our school garden, in particular Ann Cowley and Axel Bontes (parents).

-You can keep up to date with all the Biodiversity activities on our Twitter page.
+You can keep up to date with our activities on the school on our Twitter page.

 Get Involved at Home with Kildare County Council’s Adopt a Kilometre Scheme